-While we are offering many modified in-person courses this fall, we know teaching, learning, working, and living on campus feels different.
+While we are offering many modified in-person courses this year, we know teaching, learning, working, and living on campus feels different.
 We ask students, faculty, and staff for their flexibility and understanding as we make all necessary modifications to allow for social distancing and enact other needed changes to our processes and physical layout to reduce the risks to our community.
 In addition to modified in-person courses, we are offering a significant number of online courses.

 As our teams developed the many planning details required for our return to campus, they kept in mind the need for flexibility, knowing that the global pandemic presents ever-evolving challenges that will necessitate ongoing adjustments.
-We will continue to share frequent updates with the campus community throughout the fall.
+We will continue to share frequent updates with the campus community throughout the year.